 OUR MISSION: TO REDUCE THE BURDEN OF CARDIOVASCULAR DISEASE

-The ESC offers seven grants for its members to attend the innovative executive education programme of the Saïd Business School of the University of Oxford, United Kingdom.
-The course introduces different ways of dealing with organizational challenges and provides women with tools for finding a strategy that works for them.
+The ESC offers grants for its members to attend the innovative executive education programme of the Saïd Business School of the University of Oxford, United Kingdom.
+The course introduces different ways of dealing with organizational challenges and provides women with tools for finding a career strategy that works for them.